mintspecter/mintspecter/README.md

-# WHAT A WONDERFUL MINT
+# Tech Enthusiast with a Thirst for Knowledge

 ![WHAT A WONDERFUL MINT](958eefb1-7780-4ccd-8b5d-7b30c148f62f.webp)